makrai/notes/martin21-self-regu-deep-neu.md

     what is the right theoretical framework to investigate regu for DNNs?
-  * Practical: How can one control and adjust, in a theoretically-principled way, the many knobs and switches that exist in modern DNN systems, e.g., to train these models efficiently and effectively, to monitor their effects on the global Energy Landscape, etc.?
+  * Practical: How can one control and adjust, in a theoretically-principled way, the many knobs and switches that exist in modern DNN systems, eg to train these models efficiently and effectively, to monitor their effects on the global Energy Landscape, etc.?
-* e.g. provide metrics to characterize qualitatively different classes of learning behaviors, as predicted in recent work (Martin and Mahoney, 2017)
+* eg provide metrics to characterize qualitatively different classes of learning behaviors, as predicted in recent work (Martin and Mahoney, 2017)

 ## 1.2 Overview of our approach

 ## 1.3 Summary of our results

-* We analyze the distribution of eigenvalues, i.e., the Empirical Spectral Density (ESD), ρ N (λ), of the correlation matrix X = W T W associated with the layer weight matrix W
+* We analyze the distribution of eigenvalues, ie the Empirical Spectral Density (ESD), ρ N (λ), of the correlation matrix X = W T W associated with the layer weight matrix W
 * In some/other cases,